 \subsection{Scaling further: Convex relaxations and linear programming}

 The above demonstrate MILP as a powerful framework for exactly modeling complex, nonconvex trained neural networks, but standard solvers are often not sufficiently scalable to adequately handle large-scale networks.
 A natural approach to increase the scalability, then, is to \emph{relax} the network in some manner, and then apply convex optimization methods.
-For the verification problem discussed in Section~\ref{sec:verification}, this yields what is known as an \emph{incomplete verifier}: any certification of robustness provided can be trusted (no false positives), but there may be robust instances that the method cannot prove are (some false negatives).
-In other words, over-approximation produces a verifier that is sound, but not complete.
+For the verification problem discussed in Section~\ref{sec:verification}, this yields what is known as an \emph{incomplete verifier}: any certification of robustness provided can be trusted (no false positives), but there may be robust instances that the method cannot prove are indeed robust (some false negatives).
+In other words, using only a relaxation produces a verifier that is sound, but not complete.

-While a variety of methods exist for accomplishing this, in this section we briefly outline techniques relevant to polyhedral theory.
+While a variety of methods exist for accomplishing this, in this section, we briefly outline techniques relevant to polyhedral theory.
 In particular, we focus on some techniques for building convex polyhedral relaxations.
 The most natural convex relaxation for a MILP formulation is its linear programming (LP) relaxation, constructed by dropping any integrality constraints.
 For example, the LP relaxation of \eqref{eqn:relu-big-m} is given by the system (\ref{eqn:relu-big-m-1}-\ref{eqn:relu-big-m-4}).
 This is a compact linear programming relaxation for a ReLU-based network, and is the basis for methods due to \cite{bunel2020lagrangian} and \cite{ehlers2017formal}.